Arthur Korn

 Arthur Korn (20 May 1870 – 21 December/22 December 1945) was a German physicist, mathematician and inventor.
 He was involved in the development of the fax machine, specifically the transmission of photographs or telephotography, known as the Bildtelegraph, related to early attempts at developing a practical mechanical television system.

 Life

 Born in Breslau, Korn was the son of a Jewish couple, Moritz and Malwine Schottlaender.
 He attended gymnasia in Breslau and Berlin.
 He then studied physics and mathematics in Leipzig at the age of 15, from where he graduated in 1890.
 Afterwards, he studied in Berlin, Paris, London and Würzburg.
 In 1895, he became a lecturer in law at the University of Munich, and was appointed professor in 1903.
-In 1914, he accepted the chair of physics at the Berlin Institute of Technology.
+In 1914, he accepted the chair of physics at Technische Universität Berlin.

 Dr. Korn, being of Jewish descent, was dismissed from his post in 1935 with the rise of the Nazi Party.
 In 1939 he left Germany with his family and moved to the United States, entering via Mexico.
 There, he took the chair in physics and mathematics at Stevens Institute of Technology in Hoboken, New Jersey.
 He died in Jersey City, New Jersey, in 1945.